music dictionary : As - As

 Assimilazione(Italian f.) assimilation

-assimiler à(French) liken to, class as
+assimiler à(French) to liken to, to class as

 assimilierbar(German) assimilable